 Plus, the beaches are still relatively quiet, making it the perfect time to take part in some of the water sports like kayaking and snorkeling.

 The temperature during April averages around 29°C (84°F) during the day and 24°C (75°F) in the evenings.
-This is also a great time to take advantage of the lower prices for accommodation and flights compared to December, January, and February.
+This is also a great time to take advantage of the lower prices for accommodation and flights compared to the high season in Tulum.

 Tulum in May